 Training & experience

-Over the last 10 years, regular CPD has furthered my knowledge and skills in various areas.
-These include Fertility Support, Scalp Acupuncture for Neurological conditions, Japanese Acupuncture, Battlefield Acupuncture for Pain Management, and various Distal Acupuncture courses.
-I specialise in Muscular-skeletal pain and Women’s health.
+Over the last 10 years, regular CPD has furthered my knowledge and skills.
+This additional training includes Fertility Support, Scalp Acupuncture for Neurological conditions, Japanese Acupuncture, Battlefield Acupuncture for Pain Management, various Distal Acupuncture courses, Myofascial-release, and Integrating Western and Eastern approaches to health.

 Views on health

-I am passionate about restoring health and wellbeing and work with you to achieve this.
-My balanced and pragmatic view of health acknowledges the benefits of combining allopathic and alternative medicine when required.
-I support your health and maintain I do not heal you, I help remind your body what it needs to do.
+I am passionate about restoring health and wellbeing, and I work with you to achieve this.
+My balanced and pragmatic approach acknowledges the benefits of combining allopathic and alternative medicine when required.
+I support your health and maintain I do not heal you; I help remind your body what it needs to do.

-I am very proactive in working for equality of Multiple Sclerosis medications and treatments for people in Scotland.
 I had a diagnosis of MS in 2005.
-I successfully maintain my health and continue living a full and active life and feel strongly that others can do the same.
+I successfully maintain my health, living a full and active life, and feel strongly that others can do the same.

 Making a difference